"

 Conversion Tools

-With the abundance of our communication, documentation, material, files, etc. in the digital format, there are often times that it is necessary to convert one document to a different type.
-The following web-based apps are examples of common converters that are available.
+With the abundance of our communication, documentation, material, files, etc. in the digital format, it is often necessary to convert one document to a different type.
+The following web-based apps are examples of standard converters that are available.

 General Converters